linyows/octopass/README.md

 zangief:x:8305:2000:managed by octopass:/home/zangief:/bin/bash
 ```

-And octopass gets the public key from github for key authentication.
+And OCTOPASS gets the public key from github for key authentication.

 ```sh
 $ octopass ken